lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

       >[!NOTE]
        >
+       >Brand Portal supports configuring Dynamic Media in both - Hybird and Scene 7 mode.
+       >
-       >To preview or download dynamic renditions of an asset, ensure that the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the AEM Assets author instance from where the assets have been published.
+       >(*Only for Dynamic Media - Hybrid mode*) To preview or download dynamic renditions of an asset, ensure that the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the AEM Assets author instance from where the assets have been published.
 When an asset is published to Brand Portal, its Pyramid tiff rendition is also published.
-There is no way of generating the Pyramid tiff rendition from Brand Portal.
        >

     * To preserve the Brand Portal folder hierarchy while downloading assets, select the **[!UICONTROL Create separate folder for each asset]** check box.
 By default, the Brand Portal folder hierarchy is ignored and all the assets are downloaded in one folder in your local system.